-Notwithstanding the individual upper limits specified in B. (a), (b) and (c) above, the fund may not invest more than 20% of its net assets at any one institution in a combination of securities or money market instruments issued by this institution; and/or
+Notwithstanding the individual upper limits specified in B. (a), (b) and (c) above, the sub-fund may not invest more than 20% of its net assets at any one institution in a combination of

-- deposits made with this institution; and/or - OTC derivatives acquired from this institution. - e) The limit of 10% specified in B. (a) rises to 35%, and the limit set in B. (d) does not apply, if the securities or money market instruments are issued or guaranteed by - a member state of the European Union or its local authorities; or - a country that is not a member state of the European Union; or - public international bodies of which one or more member states of the European Union are members. - f) The limit specified in B. (a) rises from 10% to 25%, and the limit set in B. (d) does not apply, in the case of bonds that fulfill the following conditions: - they are issued by a credit institution that has its registered office in a member state of the European Union and which is legally subject to special public supervision intended to protect the holders of such bonds; and - sums deriving from the issue of such bonds are invested in accordance with the law in assets that, during the whole period of validity of the bonds, are capable of covering claims attaching to the bonds; and - such assets, in the event of default of the issuer, would be used on a priority basis for the repayment of the principal and payment of the accrued interest.
+- securities or money market instruments issued by this institution; and/or - deposits made with this institution; and/or - OTC derivatives acquired from this institution. - e) The upper limit of 10% specified in B. (a) rises to 35% and the limit set in B. (d) does not apply if the securities or money market instruments are issued or guaranteed by - a member state of the European Union or its local authorities; or - a country that is not a member state of the European Union; or - public international bodies of which one or more member states of the European Union are members. - f) The upper limit specified in B. (a) rises from 10% to 25% and the limit set in B. (d) does not apply (i) as of July 8, 2022, for covered bonds as defined by article 3, no. 1 of Directive (EU) 2019/2162 of the European Parliament and of the Council of November 27, 2019, on the issue of covered bonds and covered bond public supervision and amending Directives 2009/65/EC and 2014/59/EU, and (ii) for - bonds issued prior to July 8, 2022, by a credit institution that has its registered office in a member state of the European Union and which is legally subject to special public supervision intended to protect the holders of such bonds; and - sums deriving from the issue of such bonds prior to July 8, 2022, are invested in accordance with the law in assets that, during the whole period of validity of the bonds, are capable of covering claims attaching to the bonds; and - such assets, in the event of default of the issuer, would be used on a priority basis for the repayment of the principal and payment of the accrued interest.

-If the fund invests more than 5% of its assets in bonds of this type issued by any one issuer, the total value of these investments may not exceed 80% of the value of the fund's net assets.

-g) The limits specified in B. (a), (b), (c), (d), (e) and (f) may not be combined, and thus investments in securities or money market instruments issued by any one institution or in deposits made with this institution or in this institution's derivatives shall under no circumstances exceed 35% of the fund's net assets.
+If the respective sub-fund invests more than 5% of its assets in bonds of this type issued by any one issuer, the total value of these investments may not exceed 80% of the sub-fund's net assets. g) The limits specified in B. (a), (b), (c), (d), (e) and (f) may not be combined, and thus investments in securities or money market instruments issued by any one institution or in deposits made with this institution or in this institution's derivatives shall under no circumstances exceed 35% of the fund's net assets.

-The fund can cumulatively invest up to 20% of its assets in securities and money market instruments of any one group of companies.
+The respective sub-fund can cumulatively invest up to 20% of its assets in securities and money market instruments of any one group of companies.

-Companies that are included in the same group for the purposes of consolidated accounting as defined in EU Directive 83/349/EEC or in accordance with recognized international accounting rules, shall be regarded as a single issuer for the purpose of calculating the investment limits specified in this article.
+Companies that are included in the same group for the purposes of consolidated accounting as defined in EU Directive 83/349/ EEC or in accordance with recognized international accounting rules shall be regarded as a single issuer for the purpose of calculating the investment limits specified in this article.

-- h) The fund may invest no more than 10% of its net assets in securities and money market instruments other than those specified in paragraph A. - Unless otherwise provided for in the special section of the Sales Prospectus, the fund may invest no more than 10% of its net fund assets in units of other undertakings for collective investment in transferable securities and/or collective investment undertakings as defined in A. (e).
+- h) The respective sub-fund may invest no more than 10% of its net assets in securities and money market instruments other than those specified in A. above. - i) Unless otherwise provided for a particular sub-fund in the special section of the Sales Prospectus, the sub-fund may invest no more than 10% of its net sub-fund assets in units of other undertakings for collective investment in transferable securities and/or collective investment undertakings as defined in A. (e).